-0.1 EFTS OL, OC The sources and nature of civil rights; a survey of rights an individual may assert against government and against others.
+0.1 EFTS OL, OC 15 points The sources and nature of civil rights; a survey of rights an individual may assert against government and against of pleading and the drafting of documents.
+Procedural reform and development.

 LAWS 406 Civil Procedure